 Our pursuit of equality for all must be tireless.
 The African American community has been put through enough.
 Our lawyers wish there was an easier way, but one effective way to cause change is to unapologetically enforce your rights.
 Really, one of the most American things a person can do is to take a stand for their freedoms.
 Freedom from oppression, and freedom to be free from racism.
 If there is financial equity, hopefully, that can level the playing field to positivity effect other sectors of system racism.
 Until then, we keep fighting the good fight.
 Every fight, every time that racism rears its ugly head- our attorneys are ready.
 We run with Ahmaud.

 If you feel that you are being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
-When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from the Spitz law firm who will help you determine the best way to pursue your legal claims.
+When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who will help you determine the best way to pursue your legal claims.
 Our Cleveland, Columbus, Cincinnati, Toledo, Akron and Youngstown lawyers are here to fight for your rights.